java-wanted/jupik/08-multithreading/MULTITHREADING.md

 - Create three tasks, each one prints a specific number

 - Serialise tasks to print numbers one, two and three in order

+There is a way to check the time of execution of some logic.
+Get the current time, the operation *currentTimeMillis* before and after execution of this logic and check the number of milliseconds elapsed.

+Solve the following issue:

+- Create an array of 10 millions float number and fill it with ones initially

+- Provide an operation to assign elements of an array with values calculated by the formula:

+        arr[i] = (float)(arr[i] * Math.sin(0.2f + i / 5f + i / 5f) *
+                 Math.cos(0.2f + i / 5f) * Math.cos(0.4f + i / 2f))

+- Call the operation on the array and print the number of millisecond elapsed to calculate elements.